Since 2011, COST has been shaping its future and preparing for the new challenges to be taken up under Horizon 2020.

 It outlines objectives and defines procedures for setting up science and technology or policy-driven strategic activities.
 These activities cover conferences and events and more specifically Targeted Networks.

 Specifically, CSO-driven COST Targeted Networks function similarly to COST Actions.
-There are three such Targeted Networks running since 2012:
+There are four such Targeted Networks running since 2012:

 - 2014 COST Impact Assessment (PDF, 5 MB)